Muetze42/nova-secret-field/README.md

 ```

 ### Options
-Same as a text field and disable copy to clipboard function
+Same as a text field and disable „copy to clipboard“ method:
 ```php
 SecretField::make(__('Token'), 'token')->disableClipboard(),
 ```